Initiatives and referendums in the United States: Referendum

 Called Popular referendum, or alternatively Veto Referendum, Citizen referendum, Statute referendum, Statute remand, People's veto, or Citizen's veto, in which a predetermined number of signatures (typically lower than the number required for an initiative) qualifies a ballot measure for voting on repealing or not a specific state law.
 23 states allow for citizens to initiate popular referendums, and one territory, the U.S. Virgin Islands.

 The popular referendum was first introduced in the United States by South Dakota in 1898, and first used in 1906 in Oregon, two years after the first initiative was used in 1904, also in Oregon.

 Legislative referral

-Legislative referral (aka "legislative referendum", or "referendum bill" in the state of Washington for legislatively referred state statute), in which the legislature puts proposed legislation up for popular vote (either voluntarily or, in the case of a constitutional amendment, as an obligatory part of the procedure).
+Legislative referral, also known as legislative referendum, or referendum bill in the state of Washington for legislatively referred state statute, in which the legislature puts proposed legislation up for popular vote (either voluntarily or, in the case of a constitutional amendment, as an obligatory part of the procedure).
 With the exception of Delaware, 49 US states allow legislatively referred state constitutional amendments.